adityachugh02/fetchbot/README.md

 ## Raspberry Pi
 The program starts automatically on startup (auto login).

-The disable the auto start, open a new terminal window and enter:
+To disable the auto start, open a new terminal window and enter:

 > CTRL+C